Mini Quadcopter Review - Fun, Fast, Easy to Fly

 It really is pretty simple after a few times and you will get going in no time.

 This is pretty basic but for the price, it does the job well.
 You cannot control the camera (on/off) or do anything but fly the drone which to be honest, at this stage, that is all you want to do.

-After a few flights, I got pretty confident with the Hubsan H107C X4C Mini Drone and found myself able to land it anywhere, even on my children's outstretched hands.
-I am still not entirely happy with turning the quadcopter and flying it in another direction as it gets really confusing at the moment.
+After a few flights, I got pretty confident with the Hubsan H107C X4C Mini Drone.
+I found myself able to land it anywhere, even on my children's outstretched hands.
+I'm still not entirely happy with turning the quadcopter and flying it in another direction as it gets really confusing at the moment.